The first two comments from the

 the up line - particularly at the 'stop', in the slide, and for

-slide does not conform to the half-fuselage rearwards flight
+slide does not meet the half-fuselage length rearwards slide

 down vertical rolls are judged with the usual 1 point downgrade